jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     imperfect, precarious, and expedient measures feverishly resorted to by agitated humanity.
 (BA )

-However, not
-all of the defenders had the awareness to point out that the institutions of the Baha'i Faith are hardly and an ideal state themselves, nor should they be expected to be.
+However, not all of the defenders have the awareness to point out that the institutions of the Baha'i Faith are hardly and an ideal state themselves.
+Nor should they be expected to be.
 Perhaps some Baha'is are offended by the idea of "reform," as they may think it implies the fact the Baha'i Faith is imperfect.
-But in fact, the institutions are themselves not finished, and as such; they are "reformed" every time a change is introduced, such as Area Teaching committees or Regional councils.
+But in fact, the institutions are themselves not finished; indeed, they are "reformed" every time a change is introduced, such as Area Teaching committees or Regional councils.
 Talking about "reform" is only a problem when such a campaign is carried out in an orchestrated manner with help from parties outside of the Baha'i Faith, particularly when such efforts bypass existing channels for suggesting change.

 The caveat, therefore, is that what the Baha'i Faith has to offer to the world are not structural reforms, or reforms in the nature of